awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-security-permission.md

 The following is an overview of the topics you'll find on this page:
 + If you are getting started using Ground Truth, or you do not require granular permissions for your use case, see [Grant General Permissions To Get Started Using Ground Truth](#sms-security-permissions-get-started)\.
-+ Use the policy in [Permissions Required to Use the Amazon SageMaker Ground Truth Console](#sms-security-permission-console-access) to grant access to the Ground Truth area of the Amazon SageMaker console\.
++ Use the policy in [Permissions Required to Use the Amazon SageMaker Ground Truth Console](#sms-security-permission-console-access) to grant access to the Ground Truth area of the SageMaker console\.
 This policy includes permissions to create and modify private work teams\.
 To learn more about these permissions, see [Grant Permissions for Private Workforce Creation](#sms-security-permission-workforce-creation)\.
 + When you create a labeling job, you must provide an execution role\.
 Use [Create an Execution Role to Start a Labeling Job](#sms-security-permission-execution-role) to learn about the permissions required for this role\.

 ## Grant General Permissions To Get Started Using Ground Truth<a name="sms-security-permissions-get-started"></a>

-If you are getting started using Ground Truth, or you do not require granular permissions for your use case, you can attach the managed policy [AmazonSageMakerFullAccess](https://console.aws.amazon.com/iam/home?#/policies/arn:aws:iam::aws:policy/AmazonSageMakerFullAccess) to an IAM user or role to give that entity permission to create a labeling job\.
-This is a broad policy that grants an IAM entity permission to use Amazon SageMaker features, as well as features of related AWS services through the console and API\.
+If you are getting started using Ground Truth and you do not require granular permissions for your use case, you can attach the managed policy [AmazonSageMakerFullAccess](https://console.aws.amazon.com/iam/home?#/policies/arn:aws:iam::aws:policy/AmazonSageMakerFullAccess) to an IAM user or role to give that entity permission to create a labeling job\.
+This is a broad policy that grants an IAM entity permission to use SageMaker features, as well as features of related AWS services through the console and API\.
 This policy will give the IAM entity permission to create a labeling job and to create and manage workforces using Amazon Cognito\.
 To learn more, see [AmazonSageMakerFullAccess Policy](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html#sagemaker-roles-amazonsagemakerfullaccess-policy)\.

 To create an *execution role*, you can attach the policy [AmazonSageMakerGroundTruthExecution](https://console.aws.amazon.com/iam/home?#/policies/arn:aws:iam::aws:policy/AmazonSageMakerGroundTruthExecution) to an IAM role\.
 An execution role is the role that you specify when you crease a labeling job and it is used to execute your labeling job\.
-All of the permissions above can be granted with the AmazonSageMakerGroundTruthExecution managed policy *except* for data and storage volume encryption if your S3 buckets, objects, and Lambda functions do not meet the conditions specified in the policy\.
+AmazonSageMakerGroundTruthExecution grants all required permissions *except* for data and storage volume encryption if your S3 buckets, objects, and Lambda functions do not meet the conditions specified in the policy\.
+Additionally, be aware of the following Amazon S3 and AWS Lambda permissions included in this policy:
-+ AWS Lambda permissions – When you create a [custom labeling workflow](https://docs.aws.amazon.com/sagemaker/latest/dg/sms-custom-templates.html), this execution role is restricted to invoking AWS Lambda functions with one of the following strings as part of the function name: `GtRecipe`, `SageMaker`, `Sagemaker`, `sagemaker`, or `LabelingFunction`\.
++ **AWS Lambda permissions** – When you create a [custom labeling workflow](https://docs.aws.amazon.com/sagemaker/latest/dg/sms-custom-templates.html), this execution role is restricted to invoking AWS Lambda functions with one of the following strings as part of the function name: `GtRecipe`, `SageMaker`, `Sagemaker`, `sagemaker`, or `LabelingFunction`\.
 This applies to both your pre\-annotation and post\-annotation Lambda functions\.
-If you choose to use names without those strings, you must explicitly provide `lambda:InvokeFunction` permission to the *execution role* used to create the labeling job\.
+If you choose to use names without those strings, you must explicitly provide `lambda:InvokeFunction` permission to the execution role used to create the labeling job\.
-+ This policy grants an execution role permission to access Amazon S3 buckets with the following strings in the name: `GroundTruth`, `Groundtruth`, `groundtruth`, `SageMaker`, `Sagemaker`, and `sagemaker`\.
-Make sure your input and output bucket names includes these strings, or add additional permissions to your execution role to [grant it permission to access your S3 buckets](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_examples_s3_rw-bucket.html)\.
++ **Amazon S3 permissions** – This policy grants an execution role permission to access Amazon S3 buckets with the following strings in the name: `GroundTruth`, `Groundtruth`, `groundtruth`, `SageMaker`, `Sagemaker`, and `sagemaker`\.
+Make sure your input and output bucket names include these strings, or add additional permissions to your execution role to [grant it permission to access your S3 buckets](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_examples_s3_rw-bucket.html)\.

 **Important**
 When you create your labeling job, if you set the Task time limit \(`TaskTimeLimitInSeconds` when using the API\) to be greater than one hour \(3,600 seconds\), you must increases the *max session duration* of your execution role to be greater than or equal to the task timeout\.